-The proposed algorithm has been validated building a prototype and performing real experiments in two different real scenarios.
-The system is able to properly track the 3D position of several people in real time, as seen in section IV.
-In the experiments, the error in the 3D position estimation has always been below 15 centimeters, good enough for this fall detection application.
+The proposed algorithms have been validated building a prototype and performing real experiments in two different real scenarios.
+The system is able to properly track the 3D position of several people in real time using any of the two proposed tracking algorithms, as seen in section V. In the experiments, the error in the 3D position estimation has always been below 15 centimeters, good enough for this fall detection application.